Yangshuo Guangxi, China Travel Guide

 Main hub for inter-county routes.

-Foreigners generally cannot self-drive without a Chinese driver's license.
+Foreigners generally cannot self-drive without someone From china driver's license.
 Rent a car with a driver for flexibility.

 Roads around Yangshuo town are good.
 Rural roads can be narrower.
 Traffic can be fast and dense; exercise caution.

-West Street is pedestrian-friendly.
+West Street is for walking-friendly.
 "Ten-Mile Gallery" has dedicated cycling paths.
 Helmets are suggested for e-scooter riders.

 Walking and cycling give intimate ways to experience Yangshuo’s beauty and are highly recommended activities.

-Organized tour buses transport visitors between major attractions outside town.
+Organized tour buses transport visitors between major attractions in the outskirts of town.
 Yangshuo does not operate a formal hop-on-hop-off service.

 A main scenic transport mode on the Yulong River.
 They offer a tranquil, slow-paced journey, poled by local guides.
 A beloved activity.